 Tummy Tuck Surgery/ Abdominoplasty

 Pregnancy and massive weight loss lead to a weakening of abdominal muscles.
 The skin around your midsection loosens and droops.
 Other causes that make the tummy protrude are aging, any previous surgery, and heredity.
-Too much abdominal flab that won’t go with exercise and diet is an indication that you should consider tummy tuck surgery.
+Too much abdominal flab that won’t go with exercise and diet is an indication that you should consider tummy tuck surgery in Mumbai.
 A tummy tuck surgery also termed as abdominoplasty can help you to create a firmer and smoother abdominal profile.
 It is not a weight loss surgery.
 Neither it is a substitute for a weight loss or exercise regimen.
 It is a procedure that eliminates the excess of stubborn fat and tissue to define an individual’s abdominal contour.
 The goal is to achieve a well-toned and flat tummy.

 What is Tummy Tuck Surgery